multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-opentelemetry/README.md

   apiKey: '<multiplayer-otlp-key>' // api key from multiplayer integration }

-const exporter = new MultiplayerExporterBrowser(collectorOptions)
+const exporter = new SessionRecorderHttpTraceExporterBrowser(collectorOptions)
 const provider = new WebTracerProvider({
   spanProcessors: [
     new BatchSpanProcessor(exporter, {